 For sharing with parents

-Access to one funded kindergarten place - letter to parents
+Access to one funded kindergarten place - form for parents

-At the beginning of the kindergarten year, service providers must provide all families with written confirmation that the child is receiving a funded kindergarten program.
-This includes getting confirmation from the family that they are accessing only one funded kindergarten place at any one time.
+At the beginning of the kindergarten year, service providers must provide written confirmation to all families that tells them their child is receiving a funded kindergarten place at their service.

 For services not participating in Free Kinder